 Service-learning assistants (SLAs) assist service-learning faculty with community partner placements, student reflection, and other tasks.
 Faculty are invited to apply for SLAs each semester.
-Applications for Fall 2019 will be considered in early April so there is time to match SLAs with courses before summer break begins.
+Applications for Spring 2020 will be considered in early November so there is time to match SLAs with courses before winter break begins.
 Please submit your application to firstname.lastname@example.org.

 Being an SLA is More than a Job for Some Students